G414ng/Techfine-Amsan-PowmrRelab-Inverter-Esphome/README.md

 # Techfine-Amsan-PowmrRelab-Inverter-Esphome
 Compatible Esphome config for techfine, powmr relab or Amsan

-#Contributor :
-#Galang
-#Dian Setiawan
-#Ardiansyah
+# Contributor:

+Galang/Dian Setiawan/Ardiansyah

-Free to use, not for comercial purpose thanks :)
+# Not for commercial purpose :)